 - Organic landscaping practices improve soil and plant health, allowing the soil to retain moisture longer; provide more aeration of the soil, and improve soil texture.
 It encourages the growth of microbes, earthworms, fungi and other good bacteria that help to nourish plants, thus requiring little or no fertilizers

-- Organic landscaping practices are safe for humans and pets, with no toxic or biohazardous pollution of soil and water
+- Organic landscaping practices are safe for humans and pets, with no toxic or hazardous pollution of soil and water

 - Strategic use of trees can help lower heating and cooling bills as well as maximize the inherent beauty of landscape